ziyoung/better-wilcom-docs/wilcom-docs/Applied/beading/Insert_bead_drops.md

 ## To insert bead drops...

-1Select a machine format that supports bead mode via the Select Machine Format dialog.
+1. Select a machine format that supports bead mode via the Select Machine Format dialog.

-2Set up your bead palette – single or more – according to machine capabilities.
+2. Set up your bead palette – single or more – according to machine capabilities.

-3Set a fixed run length to suit the bead type/s you are using.
+3. Set a fixed run length to suit the bead type/s you are using.

 ![beading00125.png](assets/beading00125.png)

-4Create the design or pattern you want and choose the bead or beads to use.
+4. Create the design or pattern you want and choose the bead or beads to use.

 ![beading00128.png](assets/beading00128.png)

-5Optionally, open the Stitch List.
+5. Optionally, open the Stitch List.

-6Press the Home button and travel through the design using arrow keys or Travel tools.
+6. Press the Home button and travel through the design using arrow keys or Travel tools.

-7Travel to the insertion point and select Insert Function from the toolbar or Stitch List popup menu.
+7. Travel to the insertion point and select Insert Function from the toolbar or Stitch List popup menu.

 ![DropBeads2.png](assets/DropBeads2.png)

-8From the Functions list, select Drop Bead.
+8. From the Functions list, select Drop Bead.
 Depending on machine requirements, you will either add the function to the current stitch, or insert it on an [empty stitch](../../glossary/glossary) or [empty jump](../../glossary/glossary).
 See your machine manual for details.

 ![InsertFunctionDropBead.png](assets/InsertFunctionDropBead.png)

-9When the Drop Bead function is correctly defined, click OK.
+9. When the Drop Bead function is correctly defined, click OK.
 The Select Bead dialog opens showing available beads.

 ![SelectBead.png](assets/SelectBead.png)

-10Choose a preferred bead.
+10. Choose a preferred bead.
 The Drop Bead function, together with any additional empty stitches or jumps, is added at the current needle position.

 ![DropBeads3.png](assets/DropBeads3.png)

-11Continue traveling and inserting beads by the same method.
+11. Continue traveling and inserting beads by the same method.

 ![DropBeads4.png](assets/DropBeads4.png)

-12To delete a bead drop, travel to the location and click the Clear Bead icon.
+12. To delete a bead drop, travel to the location and click the Clear Bead icon.

 ## Related topics...